mesqueeb/vuex-easy-firestore/docs/setup.md

 ```

 Now your `userData` module will automatically retrieve all docs from firestore and any mutations you make will be synced to Firestore!
 Please check the [guide](guide.html) for basic information how to properly use the actions/mutations.

+### Dev logging

+Passing `{logging: true}` as second param will enable console.logging on each api call.
+This is recommended for debugging initially, but could be disabled on production.

 ## Open DB channel